routingblog/arbitration/content/docs/problems.md

 - Most arbitration agreements do not require reasoned or even written opinions, punitive damages, or other remedial possibilities [^galanterhaves1]

+- By avoiding class actions companies can also avoid FRCP §23(b)(2) injuctive relief.
+That is, they could avoid judicial orders to stop their behavior generally instead merely in specific cases.

 # Consumer Credit

 - Although proponents claim that arbitration decreases litigation costs for consumers, consumers often do not receive any benefit of reduced costs through forced arbitration.